 - Other clients ask us whether there is anything we can do if and when their spouse stops paying their court-ordered obligations.

 Under Colorado law, both maintenance and child support orders are modifiable.
 However, to modify either amount, you have to file a motion to modify child support or a motion to modify maintenance.
 Both of these motions are brought under the same Colorado statute, which is C.R.S. § 14-10-122.
-To prevail on a modification, the requesting party must show a changed circumstance so substantial and continuing so as to make the original terms unfair.
+To win a modification, the requesting party must show a changed circumstance so substantial and continuing so as to make the original terms unfair.
 Although slight increases or decreases in compensation do not always justify a modification, a “substantial” change such as a layoff, furlough, or dramatic change in income likely qualifies.

-Because the Coronavirus’ effects on the economy are so well-known, convincing a judge that the virus has caused a continuing and substantial change in circumstances may be easier than usual.
+However, because the Coronavirus’ effects on the economy are so well-known, convincing a judge that the virus has caused a continuing and substantial change in circumstances may be easier than usual.
 Ordinarily, people seeking a downward modification of child support or maintenance are faced with a certain level of suspicion.
 However, if the Coronavirus caused business losses or reduced your income, the judge may not have much trouble believing you.
 For example, it would not be hard for an Uber driver or a bartender to convince a judge that their income has decreased as a result of the Coronavirus.
 Workers in industries such as travel are going to be affected for months and possibly years to come.

 If You Want to Pay Less, you Have to File a Motion Earlier Rather than Later